Auto Dealer Fraud Lawyer: Do I Have to Pay for Dealer Add-Ons Like Extended Warranties or VIN Etching in California?

 She was told the extended warranty and VIN etching were required to qualify for her loan.

-After reviewing her documents, we found inconsistencies and vague language buried deep in the fine print.
+After reviewing all paperwork related to the transaction, we found inconsistencies and vague language buried deep in the fine print.

-We filed a claim — and not only did she get her money back, but the dealership faced additional penalties for deceptive practices.
+We filed a claim — and not only did she receive a refund and compensation for the unauthorized charges, but the dealership faced additional penalties for deceptive practices.

 What You Can Do If You’ve Been Charged for Dealer Add-Ons